 The American Heart Association recently revised its guidelines for achieving optimal heart health.
-Their goal is to improve the cardiovascular health of all Americans by 20% and reduce deaths from cardiovascular diseases and stroke by 20%, both by the year 2020.
+Their goal is to improve the cardiovascular health of all Americans by 20 percent and reduce deaths from cardiovascular diseases and stroke by 20 percent, both by the year 2020.
 The guidelines are easier than you might think.
 Here are seven things you can do reduce your risk of heart diseasestarting today:

 1. Exercise for a Healthy Heart

 Regular physical activity lowers blood pressure, increases HDL ("good") cholesterol levels, keeps blood sugar in check, and helps you control your weight.
 Try to do moderate exercise (such as walking) for at least 150 minutes per week or vigorous exercise (like bicycling or jogging) for 75 minutes per week.

 2. Eat a Heart Healthy Diet

 - At least 4 1/2 cups of fresh fruit and vegetables per day

 - At least two 3.5-oz servings of fish per week.
 Ideally, you should choose fish that contain omega-3 fats, like salmon, mackerel, lake trout, sardines, and herring